Strategy & Positioning

 Problem 3: Abstraction away from concrete buyer surfaces

-What works instead: category-specific framing
+What works instead: concrete AEO jobs

 When 'infrastructure' claims do work